pathmann/tabline-labels.nvim/README.md

     return index ~= total
   end,

+  -- how to expand if the width exceeds the maximum size:
+  --    "left-right" adds an element left to the current, then one to the right until the sizes adds up --    "right-left" adds an element right to the current, then one to the left, until the sizes adds up --    "left" adds all elements to the left first
+  --    "right" adds all elements to the right first expand_policy = "right",

   -- Optional: override how each tab is rendered
   -- render = function(opts) return "..." end